Home » Blog » Harvesting, Curing, and Storing Onions

 How to Harvest Onions

 Once you have determined that your onions are finished growing, it is time to harvest them.
-Choose an overcast day to reduce the sun damaging the bulbs as you work.
+Wait for a dry period and overcast day to reduce damaging the bulbs as you work.
+Then follow these tips to harvest your onions:

-If the sky remains cloudy, I like to spread out the onions on my garden fence so any soil that is still clinging to the bulbs can dry and be shaken of before bringing the onions inside to cure.
-If the sun is out, spread the onions out in a dry, shady area out of direct sun.
+• Initial Drying: If the sky remains cloudy after harvesting, you can spread the onions out on the garden fence or a similar structure to allow any remaining soil to dry and be shaken off.
+If the sun is out, move the onions to a dry, shady area out of direct sunlight to prevent sunscald.

 freshly harvested onions hanging over a wire fence